HeisenbugLtd/spat/doc/spark_file_format.md

 specification.

-* As above, I do not expect the array embedded in the object to ever contain more than one entry, otherwise it would be indicating to more than one declaring entity.
+* As above, I do not expect the array embedded in the object to ever contain more than one entry, otherwise it would be pointing to more than one declaring entity.

 #### Grammar

 `spark` ::= `ada_unit`**[]** # read: array of ada_unit

 `ada_unit` ::= { `name`, `sloc`, `spark` }

 `name` ::= <"name" : `json-string`>

-`sloc` ::= `source-location`**[]** # read: array of source-location `source-location` ::= { `file`, `line` }
+`sloc` ::= `source-location`**[]** # read: array of source-location

+`source-location` ::= { `file`, `line` }

 `file` ::= <"file" : `json-string`>

 `line` ::= <"line" : `json-int`>

 ### The `flow` object